verrazzano/docs/content/en/docs/examples/standard-resources/_index.md

 ```

 ## Deploy the application
-This example provides an example web application using a common example image.
+This example provides an web application using a common example application image.
 The application returns the configured text when accessed.

 1. Create the application namespace and add a label identifying the namespace as managed by Verrazzano.